 Sometimes the promotional period for purchases may be different than that for balance transfers, or your card may not offer a promotional period for new purchases at all.

-For example, BankAmericard® offers a lengthy 18 months 0 percent APR for balance transfers, but the standard APR applies to purchases during that time period.
+For example, some cards offer a lengthy 0 percent introductory APR for balance transfers, but the standard APR still applies to purchases during that time period.

 With this type of offer, using the card for purchases could lead you to build an interest-bearing purchase balance alongside any amounts you transferred to the card under a 0 percent APR balance transfer offer.

 Having two different interest rates on one credit card may be confusing.
 So if you transfer a balance, use your card for purchases and can't pay your balance in full, how does the card's issuer apply your payment?

 The balances you're carrying and their interest rates influence how the issuer applies your payment.